About

 I’m sometimes asked what got me into the environmental field and what I hope to do here.
-The TLDR is that the climate crisis scared the everliving daylights out of me when I was younger and I careened between intense climate activism / action and existential burnout with no in-between.
-After funding my therapist’s home renovation and some journeying in the world, I now find myself in a better mental space where I am at peace with the world as it is, my contribution to it, and the paths that I am choosing to walk.
+The TLDR is that the climate crisis deeply frightened me when I was younger and I careened between intense climate activism and existential burnout with no in-between.
+After funding my therapist’s home renovation and exploring more of the world, I now find myself in a better mental space where I am at peace with the world as it is, my contribution to it, and the paths that I am choosing to walk.

 When asked to identify a beginning to my climate journey, I often share about scuba diving in the Gili Islands in Indonesia.
 I fell in love with marine life and had my heart broken when I saw the scars of coral bleaching inflicted by climate change.
 I wondered if photos and stories could inspire action to protect the reefs, and this belief kickstarted my brief photojournalism career.
 The summit of this short-lived dream was working as a camera assistant on an award-winning wildlife documentary that was narrated by David Attenborough.
 I also freelanced (briefly) for a local newspaper and made several short documentary videos before deciding that my path lay in other fields.